pahansen95/text-adventure/src/PoC/README.md

 Next, let us articulate what specifically is a capability protocol member:

 - A Member is simply some callable software fragment such as a function or callable object.
-- Member implementation is implemented in multiple locations; namely...
+- Member implementation occurs in multiple locations; namely...
   - The Protocol itself; ie. A shared or common Implementation
   - The Participating Entity; ie. An overridden or extended function
 - Member implementation may occur at both at the protocol & at the participating entity; dependent on the needs & design of the capability.